znsio/perfiz/README.md

 ## Quick Start
 Go to [Perfiz Demo](https://github.com/znsio/perfiz-demo) to get your Perf test setup running in less than 5 min

+## Platforms
+Tested on MacOS and Linux.
+Windows will be supported soon.

 ## Detailed Tutorial
 This a detailed tutorial where you will be able to setup Perfiz on any of your existing Apps
 * **Pre-requisites** - Docker and Docker-Compose